tethysplatform/tethys/docs/tethys_sdk/tethys_services/spatial_dataset_services.rst

 Spatial Dataset Engine References
 =================================

-The engines for some spatial dataset service engines in Tethys implement the ``SpatialDatasetEngine`` interface, which means they implement a minimum set of base methods.
+The engines for some spatial dataset service engines in Tethys implement the ``SpatialDatasetEngine`` interface, which means they implement a common set of base methods for interacting with the service.
 The ``GeoServerSpatialDatasetEngine`` is an example of this pattern.
 Other engines are powered by excellent 3rd-party libraries, such as `Siphon <https://unidata.github.io/siphon/latest/examples/Basic_Usage.html>`_ for THREDDS spatial dataset services.
-Refer to the following references for the methods that are offered by each ``SpatailDatasetEngine``.
+Refer to the following references for the APIs that are available for each spatial dataset service supported by Tethys.

 .. toctree::
     :maxdepth: 1